Last Updated on 13 December 2024

 a.
 In patients who have a history of exposure to smoking, outdoor/occupational sources of lung irritants or genetic conditions such as alpha-1-antitrypsin deficiency, the following symptoms suggest possible COPD: Persistent, progressive dyspnoea, recurrent wheezing, chronic cough or recurrent respiratory tract infections.
 Refer to ACE ACG on COPD- Diagnosis and Management for more information.

 b.
 Perform Spirometry to confirm diagnosis*: Refer to ACE Supplementary Guide on Interpreting Spirometry Reports for more information.
-The spirometric criterion for airflow obstruction is post‐bronchodilator ratio of FEV1/FVC <0.7 or <Lower Limit of Normal (LLN).
+The spirometric criterion for airflow obstruction is post‐bronchodilator ratio of FEV1/FVC <0.7 or <Lower Limit of Normal (LLN**).
+The ACE patient education aid on Spirometry for lung conditions can be used to facilitate discussions with your patients on spirometry.

 c.
 Consider chest radiography to rule out alternative diagnoses for chronic respiratory symptoms.